-Born in 1952 in Seoul, Korea, Il Lee studied painting in the 1970s with seminal figures of South Korean contemporary art, including those in the vanguard of the abstract monochrome painting movement (Dansaekhwa).
-In 1977, Il Lee moved to New York City where he developed his signature process and style using ballpoint pen, a medium important to his practice for nearly four decades.
+Born in 1952 in Seoul, Korea, Il Lee has spent most of his adult life as an artist in New York City — his home since 1977 and where he developed his signature process and style using ballpoint pen, a medium important to his practice over the decades.

 “In many ways, Lee is a godfather of ballpoint art.
 Along with Alighiero Boetti and Jan Fabre, he was one of the first artists to dedicate years of his life to the intense study of ballpoint as an art-making device…” –Trent Morse, Ballpoint Art, Laurence King Publishing, London, 2016.